simula67/meeting-auto-attender/README.md

 1. Open command prompt and type following command (installing modules - Pyautogui, Openpyxl, Pillow) (this is required only for the first time)

 pip install -r requirements.txt

+Installation of pywin32 may fail on non-Windows systems.
+This is only required for picking up meetings from Outlook and therefore, this feature is not supported on non-Windows platforms.
+The rest of the program should continue to run even without this module.

 2. Optionally, open meetings.xlsx and enter the schedule of the day in the Excel sheet in the correct columns in the correct format.